lawrennd/old_talks/_deepgp/includes/deep-gp.md

 \end{align}
 $$

-### Cascade of Gaussian Processes
+\newslide{Cascade of Gaussian Processes}

+\notes{Now if we replace each of these neural networks with a Gaussian process.
+This is equivalent to taking the limit as the width of each layer goes to infinity, while appropriately scaling down the outputs.}
-* Replace each neural network with a Gaussian process
+\slides{* Replace each neural network with a Gaussian process}
 $$
 \begin{align}
   \latentVector_{1} &= \mappingFunctionVector_1\left(\inputVector\right)\\